patofoto/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 So there’s no more risk of homing at Z0.2mm after a stoppage or a Z offset calibration test or risk hitting any clips or nozzle cleaners etc!
 Not only that the homing macros know automatically if you’re using a BTT Eddy Probe or not and will adapt themselves to it!

-Early file update made to support more printer types & situations.
-Please update any systems with demon_homing_contorl_v1.0.cfg to demon_homing_contorl_v1.1.cfg if you're having issues on your machine.
-You will also need to update demon_core_assets_v1.3.cfg as & your demon_user_settings_v2.9 for everything to be correct. please download these files again & hopefully that should help any issue you might be having.

 ****************************************************************************************************************************

 ## DEMON Homing Control - IMPORTANT!